python/cpython/Doc/library/asyncio-task.rst

 .. note::

-   Support for generator-based coroutines is **deprecated** and scheduled for removal in Python 4.0.
+   Support for generator-based coroutines is **deprecated** and is scheduled for removal in Python 4.0.

 Generator-based coroutines predate async/await syntax.
-They are Python generators that use ``yield from`` expression is to await on Futures and other coroutines.
+They are Python generators that use ``yield from`` expressions to await on Futures and other coroutines.

 Generator-based coroutines should be decorated with